 - I recently met with someone who was COVID-19 positive or I am with such a person in the same household, or I have symptoms of a respiratory illness (cough, rhinitis, high temperature).
 What should I do?

 Stay home.
 Contact your general practitioner or a public health office.
-The collection of a sample will be performed within 1-5 days following contact with the sick person.
+Collection will be provided by a general practitioner within 5-7 days of contact with a covid-19 positive person.
 Because it usually takes several days for the disease to appear, it is necessary to comply with all measures in order to limit the transmission of the disease to other persons in your vicinity.
 You can spread the infection even if you feel healthy.
 The result of the test will be communicated to you by telephone or SMS message either by the laboratory or by the public health office.
 If the test result is positive, you will subsequently be contacted by an employee of the public health office.

 - I recently met with someone who was COVID-19 positive or I am with such a person in the same household, or I have symptoms of a respiratory illness (cough, rhinitis, high temperature).
 I have been tested and the result is positive.
 What should I do?

 You have COVID-19.
 Stay at home and avoid contact with people so that you do not spread COVID-19 further.
 Wait until you are contacted by telephone by an employee of the public health office (the date and time for contacting the public health authority depends on the current operational situation of the relevant public health authority), who will carry out an epidemiological investigation with you, or provide the information (questions about your contacts, etc.) online on the website of the public health office.
 You will then be informed of the next step to be taken.
 People with whom you have been in close contact in recent days and who the epidemiologist considers to be at risk will also be contacted by an employee of the public health office and they will also be required to have a sample taken.
 You will remain in isolation for a period determined by your general practitioner or by the public health office.
 Isolation is terminated if you no longer have any symptoms of the disease.